 Rotating machine components must be adequately protected so that different lubricants and oils do not leak.
 It is also necessary to ensure that no pollution penetrates them.
-Simerings, i.e. radial shaft seals, are responsible for the protection of machinery and equipment in places where rotational motion is transmitted.
+Oil seals, i.e. radial shaft seals, are responsible for the protection of machines and devices in places where rotational movement is transmitted..
 They may differ in the design, type and material from which they are made, but one thing remains constant – their special, protective function, which allows us to use the machine for a long time.

 The word simmerring (in Poland it is also written as simmering)comes from the German word Simmer which means ring.
 This illustrates exactly what it is – a ring for sealing rotating elements working e.g. grease, oil, fuel or water.
 Very often they can also be found as seals on sliding joints.
 Simmerings most often operate in pressure conditions up to 0.1 mega Pascal (i.e. 1 atmosphere) and in the temperature range from -30 degrees Celsius, to +110 degrees Celsius (depending on the material from which they are made).